Leigh, Greater Manchester: Transport

 Historically, Leigh was well connected with local transport infrastructure but, with the closure of the railway in 1969, this is no longer the case.
 Leigh became, and remains, one of the largest towns in Britain without direct access to the National Rail network.
 Public transport in the area is co-ordinated by Transport for Greater Manchester.

 Buses

-There are bus services operated by First Greater Manchester, Diamond Bus North West, Stagecoach Manchester, Warrington's Own Buses, Arriva North West, Vision Bus and Tyrers from Leigh bus station to many local destinations including Wigan, Bolton, Warrington, Manchester and St Helens.
+There are bus services operated by Diamond Bus North West, Go North West, Warrington's Own Buses and Vision Bus from Leigh bus station to many local destinations including Wigan, Bolton, Warrington, Manchester and St Helens.
 There had been suggestions to reopen the railway via Tyldesley to Manchester, but a guided busway scheme was chosen for the route; this decision was not universally popular.
 Construction commenced in 2012 and the Leigh-Salford-Manchester Bus Rapid Transit opened on 3 April 2016.

 Canals

 The Bridgewater Canal was extended from Worsley to the middle of Leigh in 1795.
 In 1819 the fifth Leeds and Liverpool Canal Act was passed for the construction of the Leigh Branch and by 1820 the Leigh branch canal was cut from the Leeds and Liverpool Canal at Poolstock, Wigan to meet the Bridgewater at Leigh Bridge, giving access from Leigh to all parts of Lancashire, Yorkshire and the Midlands.